 Not all of us have the time, money or desire to sit in a hairdresser’s chair every so often to listen to pointless small talk while paying over $20 for a simple cut.
 As such, hair clippers have come a long way to provide a pleasant haircut experience at home – when you’re ‘in the cut’.
 Hair clippers – even when they can be expensive – offer great value-for-money in the long run.
 But to get the most out of them, it’s worth picking a quality model with a hardy motor and blades, and maintaining the parts regularly.
 There’s likely a model out there for all budgets and requirements, and using our customer satisfaction ratings to nail down a brand is a good starting point.

 Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased and used new hair clippers in the last three years – in this case, 584 people.
+The outcomes reported are the results from customers within the survey group who have purchased and used (or been given) a new set of hair clippers in the last 3 years – in this case, 600 people.